 You should limit your fixed expenses when you first start your business.
 Try to keep your operations thin when you start, because setting the bar high can be too hard to maintain in the long run.
 You don’t need an elaborate office and most certainly don’t need fully catered meals delivered to you three times a day.

 Try to cut down on the costs during the initial days and try to be as much of a miser as you can.
 Over the top amenities and fancy offices are all features that you can incorporate into your business later down the line.
 Generating revenue should be your top-most priority, which is why your focus should solely be on ensuring that these priorities are being met.

 Besides just keeping your fixed expenses low, we believe that this is the time to also keep your variable expenses on the lower side.
 If you’re manufacturing and selling a product, make sure that you benefit from economies of scale and also buy your raw materials at the best rates.
 You might have to search the market for your preferred rates but take the extra mile here as it can set the trend for the future.

 An emergency fund can save you in times when you need a small business funding to help you out of a financial conundrum.
 An emergency fund is a reserve that you keep topping up with a fixed percentage of your annual revenue.

 The emergency fund can then be actualized at the right time.
 This fund helps you prepare for any liquidity crunch, where you run out of cash.

-If you don’t happen to have an emergency fund during a time of poor liquidity, we believe that you should head over to private lenders for small business loans.
-Such loans from private lenders happen to have convenient rates and payment plans.
-You can pay back the loan within a payment plan that suits you best.
+If you don’t happen to have an emergency fund during a time of poor liquidity, we believe that you should head over to private funders for small business fundings.
+Such funding from private funders happen to have convenient rates and payment plans.
+You can pay back the funding within a payment plan that suits you best.

-The best part of these loans is that your credit history isn’t used as a basis to reject your loan application.
-The lenders use your credit history for setting the rates, but they don’t outright reject your loan application based on the credit history alone.
+The best part of these funding is that your credit history isn’t used as a basis to reject your funding application.
+The funders use your credit history for setting the rates, but they don’t outright reject your funding application based on the credit history alone.

 Categorised in: News